 Most internships are paid.
 The rate of pay is determined by the employer.
 Unpaid internships must meet the standards set forth by the U.S Department of Labor.
 Most non-profit and government organizations qualify to offer unpaid internships.
-View the Department of Labor standards here - US DOL Fact Sheet.pdf
+View the Department of Labor standards.

 How do I find an internship?

 It's not too late to line up an internship for the summer or next semester.
 Internships may begin throughout the year according to the intern employer's hiring needs.
 It is important to visit the McNeese Office of Career Services or use the Internship Programs link on our website to check out some of the best online resources we have identified for your internship search.
-Students should also post their resumes on Cowboy Job Link.
-Many local employers post internship opportunities as well as career opportunities on Cowboy Job Link.
+Students should also post their resumes and search opportunities on Cowboy Job Link.
 Students should also speak with faculty members in their academic departments regarding possible internship opportunities.

 Can I earn academic credit for my internship?

-To determine eligibility for academic credit for internships, students should first review the course pre-requisites for an internship in their major, which are found in the Course Catalog on the McNeese website, and then speak with their academic advisor to determine eligibility and complete the application for academic credit.
+To determine eligibility for academic credit for internships, students should first review the course pre-requisites for an internship in their major, which are found in the Course Catalog, and then speak with their academic advisor to determine eligibility and complete the application for academic credit.

 When should I apply?

 While we strongly encourage every student to plan ahead and conduct a serious job search to find the ideal internship in a career path you are interested in pursuing upon graduation, student's may apply for internships at any time.
 Interns may begin working at any time of the semester, according to the intern employer's hiring needs.
 The semester of academic credit is determined by the student's academic department.